Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

-Regarding the potassium diffusion coefficient $\varepsilon$, higher values represent almost physiological conditions with slower reactivity to ionic perturbations.
-In contrast, lower values represent more pathological scenarios in which neuronal discharges rapidly accumulate $K^+$ and trigger epileptic activity.
+Regarding the potassium clearance rate $\varepsilon$, higher values represent almost physiological conditions with slower reactivity to ionic perturbations.
+In contrast, lower values represent more pathological scenarios in which neuronal discharges rapidly accumulate $[\text{K}^+]_{\mathrm{o}}$ and trigger epileptic activity.
 A sensitivity analysis with respect to $\varepsilon$ is reported in Figure~\ref{fig:eps_comparison}, which shows both the transmembrane potential with the corresponding firing frequency (top row) and the ionic concentrations (bottom row).
-Lower values of $\varepsilon$ indicate a more pathological condition, as the frequency of reactive epileptic bursts increases and the ionic concentrations reach unphysiological regimes.
+Lower values of $\varepsilon$ indicate a more pathological condition, as the frequency of reactive epileptic bursts increases and the ionic concentrations reach non-physiological regimes.